allenvanderlinde/learnwsclient/README.md

 * Exports into Flatfile format (.txt) or Comma-separated values format (.csv)

 If you use the release version executable, there is something similar to a man page accessed by entering just "learnwsclient" in the command line.

+If you are a developer or learner interested in reviewing or modifying learnwsclient's code base, please note that you very well may find a bug here or there or even optimizations I've missed.
+Please go ahead and fork this project, update it in any way you like, and share the knowledge!

+I've refactored this code into a fully-featured application with a user interface and extra features.
+As that project progresses into newer releases, I'd like to provide some open-source aspects of it as well, found here on GitHub!